 Each regulated staff is compliant with this maximum ratio.
-For the members of the Management Committee, who are beneficiaries of a long term incentive plan totally vested after five years and awarded in Societe Generale shares or share equivalents, the faculty given by the Ordinance n°2014-518 of 20 February 2014 to apply a discount rate to the part of the variable remuneration awarded in instruments and deferred for at least five years has been applied to compute the ratio between variable and fixed components.
+For the members of the Management Committee who are beneficiaries of a long term incentive plan totally vested after five years and awarded in Societe Generale shares or share equivalents, the faculty given by the Ordinance n°2014-518 of 20 February 2014 to apply a discount rate to the part of the variable remuneration awarded in instruments and deferred for at least five years has been applied to compute the ratio between variable and fixed components.

-2.3.4 THE 2018 VARIABLE REMUNERATION POOL OF THE CRD IV REGULATED STAFF
+2.3.4 THE 2019 VARIABLE REMUNERATION POOL OF THE CRD IV REGULATED STAFF

-The variable remuneration pool awarded to the CRD IV regulated staff with respect to 2018 was 192,6 M€ and total variable and fixed remuneration amounted to 430,6 M€.
-This pool leads to a downside of average remuneration, by -8% for the variable component and by -4% in terms of total fixed and variable remuneration(12), at constant exchange rate, as compared to average remuneration of 2017 CRD IV regulated staff.
+The variable remuneration pool awarded to the CRD IV regulated staff with respect to 2019 was 192.5 M€ and total variable and fixed remuneration amounted to 429.7 M€.
+The average variable and total compensation 2019 average slightly increases (+ 1% vs 2018 at constant exchange rate)(12).